• Skip to primary navigation

 That's right!
 I know it sounds so weird, but that egg white will coat the nuts and give just the right amount of thickness to the seasoning.

-Step 2: Mix up the spicy-sweet sugar coating
+Step 2: Mix the Sugar Coating

 The candied nuts from the New York nut carts are sweet but not overly so.
 All I know is that you can never eat just one.
 The trick to ensure they are totally addictive is to add just a pinch of cayenne to the mix.
 This keeps them from being too-sweet but never so spicy that your kids wouldn't like them.

-Step 3: Toss and bake!
+Step 3: Toss and Bake

 Pour the sugar mixture over the egg white-coated pecans and use a spoon to toss them together.
 Spread them in an even layer on the baking sheet and bake for 40 minutes.
 You'll want to toss them 20 minutes in to make sure they cook evenly and don't burn.